2.8 Tokio

 Overview

-Tokio serves as a runtime environment tailored for crafting dependable, lean, and asynchronous applications using the Rust programming language.
-It functions as an event-driven, non-blocking platform for creating applications with asynchronous capabilities in Rust.
-Deno greatly benefits from Tokio's non-blocking characteristics, which align with the architecture of Deno's internal code.
+Tokio is a runtime environment for building reliable, efficient, and asynchronous applications in Rust.
+It provides an event-driven, non-blocking platform for creating asynchronous applications in Rust.
+Deno benefits from Tokio's non-blocking nature, aligning with its internal architecture.

-Functioning as an asynchronous runtime, Tokio equips developers with the fundamental components necessary for crafting network-oriented applications.
-Its design empowers developers to target a wide array of systems, spanning from sizeable servers equipped with numerous cores to compact embedded devices.
+As an asynchronous runtime, Tokio provides developers with the essential tools to build network-oriented applications.
+Its design enables developers to target a wide range of systems, from large servers with multiple cores to compact embedded devices.

 The functionality provided by Tokio is extensive and versatile.
 Here are some of the notable features it offers: